ethmarks/ethmarks.github.io/content/blog/personalwebsite.md

 [![A Lighthouse analytic page showing 100 performance, 100 accessibility, 100 best practices, 100 SEO](~/lighthouse-2025-08-31.webp)](https://pagespeed.web.dev/analysis?url=https%3A%2F%2Fcolourlessspearmint.github.io%2F)

 My site's performance is largely due to it being lightweight and carefully optimized.
-- All of my site's content is present in the HTML.
+- **Static Rendering**: All of my site's content is present in the HTML.
 Unlike some sites that use [JSX](https://react.dev/learn/writing-markup-with-jsx) and [client-side rendering](https://developer.mozilla.org/en-US/docs/Glossary/CSR) to dynamically [hydrate](https://en.wikipedia.org/wiki/Hydration_(web_development)) their pages using JavaScript, my site render all content at build time.
 This uses much less processing power on your device and makes the page load much faster.
-- Each page on my site only loads the resources that it needs.
-This was a pain to set up with Hugo, but the result is that each page layout has a list of resources that it uses, and Hugo automatically generates a layout-specific asset for the page that only includes the necessary styles or scripts.
-This minimizes the data that needs to be downloaded, uses less cellular data, and allows the page to load faster.
+- **Optimized CSS and JS**: Each page on my site only loads the resources that it needs, and the resources that it does import are minified.
+I used my custom `load-assets` partial to automate this process slightly.
+I discussed `load-assets` in more detail in the [Sass](#sass) section.
+This per-page approach minimizes the data that needs to be downloaded and allows the page to load faster.
-- The images, videos, and animations on my website use the [WebP](https://en.wikipedia.org/wiki/WebP) and [WebM](https://en.wikipedia.org/wiki/WebM) formats, which allows them to load faster and use less data.
+- **Optimized Images and Videos**: The images, videos, and animations on my website use the [WebP](https://en.wikipedia.org/wiki/WebP) and [WebM](https://en.wikipedia.org/wiki/WebM) formats, which allows them to load faster and use less data.

 ## Privacy